The PROSPECT Reactor Antineutrino Experiment: Detector installation into HFIR

-The LiLS was stored for several weeks before the ISO tank was moved onto a truck bed and parked just outside the HFIR experimental room outer door.
+The LiLS was stored for several weeks before the ISO tank was moved onto a truck bed and parked outside the outer door of the HFIR experimental room.
 The tank was covered with a plastic tent to protect against the elements.
-A 3/4 inch Teflon pump-out line was routed through the door to the peristaltic pump previously used and to a detector fill line which went to the bottom of the acrylic tank.
+A 19 mm Teflon pump-out line was routed through the door to the peristaltic pump previously used and to a detector fill line which went to the bottom of the acrylic tank.
 Although provisions were made to pass the pump-out line through a heat exchanger to equalize the LiLS and detector temperatures, no action was needed as the ISO tank and detector temperatures were within a few degrees of each other.
 Boil-off nitrogen from two dewars provided continuous cover gas flow into both the detector and ISO tank during the filling operation.

 The detector was tilted along its long axis by $0.7^{\circ}$ to prevent bubbles from being trapped in the optical grid structure.
 After purging the transfer lines, LiLS samples were taken for later study.
 The liquid was pumped at $\sim$3 liters per min.
 The height in the acrylic tank was measured by ultrasonic liquid level sensors and monitored by the DAQ system.
 The number of light pulses recorded by the PMTs varied strongly with the amount of liquid in a given segment and provided a clear indication when the LiLS started filling a given row of segments as seen in Fig.~\ref{fig-Fill}.
 Changes in slope of the liquid level were also visible when the liquid level rose above segment boundaries.